-Yin Xiuzhong, partner at the Guangdong-based law firm Zhuojian whose clients include the Chinese subsidiaries of Panasonic and Honda, said the shift of production from China to Southeast Asia had been years in the making.
+Yin Xiuzhong, a partner at the Guangdong-based law firm Zhuojian whose clients include the Chinese subsidiaries of Panasonic and Honda, said the shift of production from China to Southeast Asia had been years in the making.

 “It would be easy for big Japanese firms with footholds in both China and ASEAN to stagger production across multiple locations,” Yin said.

-“Most of them will keep their bases in China and given time, some manufacturing activities may even flow back to China as China’s well rounded infrastructure, supply chain integration and skilled labor are all obvious edges over upstart countries like Indonesia and Vietnam.”
+“Most of them will still keep their bases in China and given time, some manufacturing activities may even flow back to China as China’s well rounded infrastructure, supply chain integration and skilled labor are all obvious edges over upstart countries like Indonesia and Vietnam.”

 China’s Commerce Ministry said foreign direct investment in the first eight months stood at US$89 billion, down 0.3% year-on-year.